Vishnu-Kandati/Notepad/README.md

 Put -  The PUT HTTP methos is used to edit the content of the document of the user which was edited before.

-Delete - The Delete HTTP method is used to delete the document.
+Delete - The DELETE HTTP method is used to delete the document.
 The params will be the docid which specifies the document to be deleted.

 ### Live Deployment